Search

 Back to top

-Eye wear will protect the user if the eye and surrounding soft tissues are fully covered by the protection device.
-If eye protection is required, establish a complete eye safety protection program including selection, fit testing, training, maintenance and inspection.
+Eye wear will protect the user if the protection device fully covers the eye and surrounding soft tissues.
+If eye protection is required, establish a complete eye safety protection program, including selection, fit testing, training, maintenance, and inspection.

 Fit